UX Metrics: The Essential Toolkit for User-Centric Design

 Speaking of making purchases, while CTR tracks the clicks that users may take to make purchases, something needs to track the users who visit a page or a website but then take no meaningful action in their navigation through it, opting to leave it (or “bounce”) instead.
 This is known as the bounce rate, possibly due to insufficient UX.

-Typically, suppose users are not staying on a website for lengthy periods.
+Typically, users do not stay on a website for lengthy periods.
 In that case, it might be because they do not find the content interesting or relevant to their needs or because they find accomplishing their objectives too cumbersome.
 Therefore, by evaluating the bounce rate, companies can change the pages to bolster user engagement and potentially improve those features that users do not find relevant or engaging enough.

 Source: Lido